The Idea Test

 • Feasible – the effort required is manageable and within your capabilities

-When you've passed the test you’ve got the makings of a good idea and the start of a successful business case.
-Then all you have to do is plan, implement, manage, etc, the easy bits...
+You’ve got the makings of a good idea and the start of a successful business case.
+Then all you have to do is plan, implement, manage, etc., the entertaining stuff…

 Cookies and privacy